1948 Newfoundland referendums: Background

-The British government, keen to cut expenditure after World War II, hoped that Newfoundland would decide to join confederation and end the rule by commission.
+The British government, keen to cut expenditure after World War II, hoped that Newfoundland would decide to join the confederation and end the rule by commission.
 Newfoundland first asked Canada for help in a return to responsible government.
 However, the response from the Canadian government was that it was not interested in helping Newfoundland economically unless Newfoundland joined Confederation.

 The British did not want their colony to become an American possession, and the Canadian government, despite being convinced that absorbing Newfoundland would not benefit Canada economically, thought that the annexation would be the lesser of two evils when compared to the prospect of the country being almost completely surrounded by American territory.

 Seeking a union with the United States was not a referendum option, despite the idea having some currency amongst locals.
 With the Cold War looming, U.S. interests in Newfoundland were centred primarily on its strategic importance to the defence of North America.
 The Americans' ability to maintain bases on the island satisfied those concerns — after receiving assurances that the Canadian government would honour the leases for bases on Newfoundland, the U.S. State Department had no further interest in the political future of Newfoundland.
 President Harry S. Truman's administration had little incentive to pursue annexation.
 With respect to foreign policy, such a territorial ambition would have only served to antagonize two key allies.
 With respect to domestic policy, the administration would not likely have been able to convince Congress to offer statehood to Newfoundland due to its small population and geographical isolation from the then-48 existing states, and would not likely have been able to convince Newfoundlanders to accept territorial status as an alternative to admission as a U.S. state.

-The National Convention
+Newfoundland National Convention

 The British government decided to let Newfoundlanders deliberate and choose their own future by calling a National Convention in 1946.
 Chaired by Judge Cyril J. Fox, it consisted of 45 elected members, one of whom was the future first premier of Newfoundland, Joey Smallwood.

 The Convention set up committees to study where Newfoundland's future lay.
 Many members assumed that the final decision was due near the end of their deliberations, but the timeline was upset when Smallwood moved that the Convention should send a delegation to Ottawa to discuss a union in October 1946.
 His motion was defeated, as it only received the support of 17 members, although the Convention later decided to send delegations to both London and Ottawa.